Water breaking: Understand this sign of labor

-Water breaking: Understand this sign of laborWater breaking worries?
-Prepare yourself for childbirth by getting the facts about this important sign of labor.
+Water breaking worries?
+Prepare yourself for childbirth by getting the facts about this important sign of labor.By Mayo Clinic Staff

 If you're pregnant, you might be curious about your water breaking — when it will happen, what it will feel like and what to do next.
 Recognize the signs of water breaking and know what it means for the timeline of your baby's delivery.

-What will happen when my water breaks?
+What will happen when your water breaks?

 During pregnancy, your baby is surrounded and cushioned by a fluid-filled membranous sac called the amniotic sac.
-At the beginning of or during labor, your membranes will rupture — also known as your water breaking.
+Typically, at the beginning of or during labor your membranes will rupture — also known as your water breaking.

 It's not always easy to tell if your water has broken.
 For example, it might be difficult to tell the difference between amniotic fluid and urine — especially if you only experience a feeling of wetness or a trickle of fluid.

 If you're uncertain whether your water has broken, call your health care provider or head to your delivery facility right away.
 Your doctor or a member of your health care team will give you a physical exam to determine if you're leaking amniotic fluid.
 In some cases, an ultrasound might be done to check your amniotic fluid volume.
 You and your baby will be evaluated to determine the next steps.

 After your water breaks, when will labor begin?